deepssquared/DataScience2/README.md

 * Using hierarchical clustering with complete linkage and Euclidean distance, cluster the states.

 * Cut the dendrogram at a height that results in three distinct clusters.
-Which states belong to which clusters?

-* Hierarchically cluster the states using complete linkage and Euclidean distance, after scaling the variables to have standard deviation one.
+* Hierarchically clustered the states using complete linkage and Euclidean distance, after scaling the variables to have standard deviation one.

-* What eﬀect does scaling the variables have on the hierarchical clustering obtained?
-In your opinion, should the variables be scaled before the inter-observation dissimilarities are computed?